FrontlinesEduTechFLM/FrontlinesEdutechFLM/README.md

 ### About Us :

-🔭 We’re currently working on **Bridging the gap from Learning to Earning for 1M+ students** 👯 We’re looking to collaborate on **Open Source AI-Integrated Curriculum & Student Projects** 🤝 We’re looking to connect **our 10,000+ job-ready alumni with top hiring partners** 🌱 We’re currently integrating **Advanced Generative AI agents for personalized education** 💬 Ask us about **AI-Powered Java, Cyber Security, PowerBI, and Career Growth** ⚡ F
+🔭 We’re currently working on **Bridging the gap from Learning to Earning for 1M+ students**

+👯 We’re looking to collaborate on **Open Source AI-Integrated Curriculum & Student Projects**

+🤝 We’re looking to connect **our 10,000+ job-ready alumni with top hiring partners**

+🌱 We’re currently integrating **Advanced Generative AI agents for personalized education**

+💬 Ask us about **AI-Powered Java, Cyber Security, PowerBI, and Career Growth**

-Fun fact **We are Hyderabad's largest vernacular tech community with a 95% success rate! 🇮🇳**
+⚡Fun fact **We are Hyderabad's largest vernacular tech community with a 95% success rate! 🇮🇳**

 ## 🌐 Socials: